fnyah/Mine-Yours/README.md

 ## Authors
 Everyone is a contributor for different aspects of the application but these are the initial assignment of responsibilities
 * Zachary Bennett : API / Authentication
+* Bethlehem Gmariam : Routing / Database
+* Chriscelle Dela Cruz : Front End / UI / Handlebars / Database
 * Abbas : Database
-* Bethlehem Gmariam : Routing
-* Chriscelle Dela Cruz : Front End / UI / Handlebars

 ## License
 MIT